finesoft/corant/README.md

 # 7. corant-suites
     Integration project.
 This project includes many subprojects that integrate JEE or other open source components to make integration and development easier.
 For now we support JTA/JPA/JMS/JNDI/JAXRS and app-server(Undertow) etc.
-# 8. corant-asosat
-    The development use cases, include some domains knowledge.